Do you want to understand how your team-mates get motivated? Do you want to see whether a change has an influence on

 More information about Moving Motivators and a free download of the cards can be found here: https://management30.com/product/moving-motivators/

-Steps to work with the Moving Motivators in a retrospective
+Steps to work with the Moving Motivators in a

-- Introduction: Give a short overview about the motivators (10 Minutes) und the purpose of the
+- Introduction: Give a short overview about the motivators (10 Minutes) und the purpose of

 Basis for Moving Motivators are the following ten intrinsic